adizero/before.nvim/README.md

 * Supports normal mode counts that allow jump to last/next edit command multiplication
 * Selects current edit location cursor in telescope/quickfix
 * Exposes get_line_content and custom_show_edits_default_opts_fn for easier telescope picker customization
+* Supports skpping edits in the same file when jumping to last/next edits (can be bound to different keys)
 * Reverses edit locations to see newest edits first when using telescope/quickfix
 * Fixes empty/nil input handling bugs